issue

 • Some consumers choose not to use the protections because they don't want to exchange their pet for another, even if the animal is sick.
 They fear the sickly animal may be killed by the breeder or pet store.
 Therefore, it's believed these laws are not effective.

-• Some laws do not reimburse the full costs of veterinary care to treat the newly purchased animal, which can amount to thousands of dollars in veterinary expenses for the consumer.
+• This Minnesota law does not reimburse the full costs of veterinary care to treat the newly purchased animal, which can amount to thousands of dollars in veterinary expenses for the consumer.
 So rather than pursuing a lemon law, some consumers use general consumer protection laws and conciliation court.

 • Courts throughout the nation are evolving and starting to recognize that animals are distinct from other forms of property, allowing for damages for veterinary expenses: Ohio Appeal Court Rules Dogs are Worth More than "Fair Market Value"